The extractive sector and fossil fuels

-Much of our work touches on the extractive sector due to the significant role Canadian companies play within it and the elevated human rights risks posed by mineral, oil and gas extraction.
-Mining, for instance, is often associated with abuses1John Ruggie, the author of the UN’s guiding principles on business and human rights, notes that the “extractive sector is unique because no other sector has so enormous and intrusive a social and environmental footprint.” such as forced displacement, degradation of local environments and violent repression of people who protest companies’ activities.
-Oil and gas development often poses similar risks locally, while also contributing to the accelerating climate crisis that’s threatening peoples’ lives and rights globally.
+Much of our work touches on the extractive sector due to the significant role Canadian companies play within it and the elevated human rights risks1John Ruggie, the author of the UN’s guiding principles on business and human rights, notes that this sector “is unique because no other [sector] has so enormous and intrusive a social and environmental footprint.” posed by mining and oil and gas extraction.
+Mining is frequently associated with abuses such as forced displacement of communities, environmental degradation and violent repression of people who protest companies’ activities.
+Fossil fuel extraction often poses similar risks locally, while also contributing to the accelerating climate crisis that’s threatening peoples’ lives and rights globally.

 Government backing of transnational business